You are here

 • flexibility and adaptability

-• communication skills (including listening and networking skills)
+• communication skills (including listening and networking)

-• long-term visioning, coupled with short-term action
+• long-term vision, coupled with short-term action

-Examples of potential members might include:
+Potential members might include:

 • current or former Extension agents